playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

 - `createEmbeddedView`
 - [Structural Directives](https://angular.io/guide/structural-directives#asterisk) (such as `*ngIf`)

-By the end of this article, you'll not only have read some of Angular's source code ([as of 8.0.1](https://github.com/angular/angular/commit/e1f6d1538784eb87f7497bef27e3c313184c2d30)), but should have a better understanding of how to implement many of these tools and how some of the APIs you use daily work under-the-hood.
+By the end of this article, you'll not only have read some of Angular's source code ([as of 8.0.1](https://github.com/angular/angular/commit/e1f6d1538784eb87f7497bef27e3c313184c2d30)), but you should have a better understanding of how to implement many of these tools and how some of the APIs you use daily work under-the-hood.

 It's going to be a long article, so please feel free to take breaks, grab a drink to enjoy while reading, pause to tinker with code, or anything in-between.
 Feedback is always welcomed and appreciated.

 Sound like a fun time?
 Let's goooo! 🏃🌈

 > This talk was also given as a talk.
-You can find the slides [here](./slides.pptx)
+You can [find the slides here](./slides.pptx).

 # Introduction To Templates {#intro}